 Estate payments might also be subject to taxes if those payments exceed certain limits to the victim’s heirs.
 Again, an experienced lawyer will consider all of these factors before filing a lawsuit.

-The Los Angeles wrongful death lawyers at the Salamati Law Firm offer complimentary consultations for wrongful death lawsuits that arise from negligence and accidents in California.
+The Los Angeles wrongful death lawyers at the Salamati Law Firm offer complimentary consultations for wrongful death lawsuits arising from both negligent and intentional acts in California.
 We are sensitive to the emotional upheaval that accompanies the wrongful death of a family member, and we work tirelessly to settle these claims and to maximize damages payments to survivors with a minimum of additional stress or trauma.

 Please see our website or call our Los Angeles offices directly if a member of your family has died in a California accident as a result of another person’s negligence or malfeasance.